SillyTavern/SillyTavern-Docs/Usage/faq.md

 2. The PNG file was actually a WEBP file with a `.png` filename.
 You can try renaming the card to `.webp` before importing, or look for a proper PNG version of the image.

 ## How can I make my own AI character?

-It depends on the model/API you're using.
-KoboldAI seems to use a custom syntax, you can refer to their site for that.

-I will speak for the services I know: GPT, Claude, and the Llama or Mistral-based LLMs.
-With these services, you can just use the natural English language to describe the character.
-Let's create a very basic new character as an example.

 1. Click the Character Management button
 1. Click Create New Character